Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.1 - Flight demonstration/README.md

 - Try `@terminal` agent by typing the following in the chat window:

 ```
-@terminal how to execute the unit tests?
+@terminal how to run the application?
 ```

-It will give a list of commands that can be used to run the unit tests in the `WrightBrothersApi` project.
+- It will give a suggestion to run the application in the terminal.

 - Try `@vscode` agent by typing the following in the chat window: